 Policy Development Process

-Each year, municipal officials from across the state volunteer to serve on the League’s Legislative policy committees.
-Appointments are typically a one-year commitment and involve developing the League’s Legislative Action Agenda which addresses priority issues that are most likely to affect daily municipal governance and local decision making during the upcoming legislative session.
+Each year, municipal officials from across the state volunteer to serve on the League’s five Legislative policy committees.
+Appointments are typically a one-year commitment and involve developing the League’s Legislative Action Agenda detailing priority issues that are most likely to affect daily municipal governance and local decision making during the upcoming legislative session.
 Policy committee members also help League staff understand the real world implications of proposed legislation and are asked to serve as advocates throughout the legislative process.
 In an effort to get a broad spectrum of ideas and to more fully understand the impact of League policy proposals on rural and urban cities of all sizes, it is ideal that each of Florida’s cities be represented on one or more of the League’s Legislative policy committees.
-(More information)

 Above are links to each of the five League policy committees.
 Review the issues that fall within the purview of that committee, current committee members, staff contact details and links to issue briefs and advocacy resources.
 If you are interested in learning more about the policy committee process, please contact Mary Edenfied at (850) 222-9684 or by e-mail at firstname.lastname@example.org